 No. Troops cannot assign girls a specific number of cookies to sell.

-When should my troop pick up more cookies from a cookie cupboard?
+When should my troop pick up more cookies from a Cookie Cupboard?

-going to the cupboard for more cookies.
-Pick up more cookies from a
+may need to transfer unsold cookies.
+Only pick up more cookies from a

 Can parents sell cookies for their daughter?

 No. Girls should always sell Girl Scout Cookies (not parents or